eliezer-alves/chapolim/README.md

     ...
     chapolim
-      chapolim:make             Generates project scaffold with all layers chapolim:make-controller  Create a new controller class with service layer chapolim:make-model       Create a new model class with table attribute and fillable attribute chapolim:make-repository  Create a new repository class
+      chapolim:make             Generates project scaffold with all layers chapolim:make-controller  Create a new controller class by injecting a service class chapolim:make-model       Create a new model class with table attribute and fillable attribute chapolim:make-repository  Create a new repository class
       chapolim:make-service     Create a new service class